Prospecting letters to struggling homeowners who have lost income due to COVID-19

 Some struggling homeowners who lost employment due to COVID-19 will fare well with regard to their home mortgages because their loans are held by Fannie Mae or Freddie Mac.

 They can get COVID-related forbearance for up to 360 days with missed payments deferred until they sell or refinance.

 Others are finding themselves liable to repay 3 to 6 months of missed payments along with the first “post-forbearance” payment.

-Each of these letters in this set of 5 prospecting letters to struggling homeowners is an offer to help – either by finding a buyer for the house or by introducing them to a lender for refinance.
+Each of these letters in this set of 5 prospecting letters to struggling homeowners is an offer to help by finding a buyer for the house.

 The letters stress the fact that there is a shortage of inventory now, so prices remain up.
 However, if a number of homes are either listed at the end of forbearance or go into foreclosure, home prices will likely drop.
 In that case, it could be wise to sell now, “ahead of the crowd.”